i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 During discussions and design of NTCP2 (proposal 111) and LS2 (proposal 123),
 we briefly considered various attacks that were possible, and how to prevent them.
-Three of these attacks are Length Extension Attacks, Reuse of Signed Data, and Duplicate Message Identification.
+Three of these attacks are Length Extension Attacks, Cross-Protocol Attacks, and Duplicate Message Identification.

 For both NTCP2 and LS2, we decided that these attacks were not directly relevant to the proposals at hand,